UK sending missile system and troops to protect Poland from Russian aggression

 In its stipulations, Ukraine has pushed for a ceasefire, the withdrawal of Russian troops and security guarantees for Ukraine from several countries.

-Labour leader Sir Keir Starmer said: “As far as talks are concerned, obviously the Ukrainian people and president will decide for themselves how they take those forward but it is very important that in principle we can’t allow Russian aggression to triumph in any manner or form.”
+Labour leader Sir Keir Starmer said it was for the Ukrainians to decide how to advance the talks, but added: “It is very important that in principle we can’t allow Russian aggression to triumph in any manner or form.”

 According to the Associated Press, an official in Mr Zelensky’s office said the main subject under discussion between the warring countries is whether Russian troops would remain in separatist regions in eastern Ukraine after the conflict and where the borders would be.